Raven-182/Full-Stack-Task-Manager/README.md

 You can sort the tasks by clicking on the "Sort by Name" or "Sort by Date" buttons.

 # Future Improvements
-Here are some improvements I want to make to the app:
+Here are some improvements I want to make to the app:<br>
 Allow users to filter by name and date.<br>
-Allow users to filter by the completion status of the task.
+Allow users to filter by the completion status of the task.<br>
-Allow users to set due dates for tasks.
+Allow users to set due dates for tasks.<br>
-Implement a search function to search for tasks by keyword.
+Implement a search function to search for tasks by keyword.<br>
-Add user authentication and authorization to allow multiple users to use the app.
+Add user authentication and authorization to allow multiple users to use the app.<br>
 Allow users to create categories for tasks and filter tasks by category.